Opexflow/cxcvb-backend/README.md

 ### Installation
   Prerequisites
-  - Node.js 16.4.2 (You can install via NVM)
+  - Node.js 16.4.2 (You can install it via NVM)
   - Redis
   1. Installing Redis
   ```